kjarrio/SpriteExtractor/README.md

-# SpriteExtractor
+# Sprite Extractor

-Java Library that extracts images from sprite sheets.
+Sprite Extractor is a Java Library that exports images from multiple formats of sprite sheets.

-It supports these formats:
+It currently supports these formats:

 * 2D Toolkit
 * Amethyst